 One solution to the problem of document management that has been proposed recently is the use of intelligent agents.
 An intelligent agent in this context can be perceived as a software entity that mediates between a user and a software system and undertakes tasks that the software system cannot fulfill on its own.
-The use of an agent as a mediator facilitates and simplifies a user's job and therefore increases his productivity.
-Agents provide an elegant solution to the problem of integrating heterogeneous forms of information and incompatible applications for document management and dispatching [2, 3].
-Related research has proved that they can be used as a means towards the automation of various tasks that are performed in an office (e.g. management of electronic mail [4] and electronic news [5], scheduling of meetings [6], database and library management, etc.) and in the field of education [7].
-Furthermore, a significant part of related literature is concerned with the specification of protocols for communication between intelligent agents, as well as their implementation [8].
+The use of an agent as a mediator facilitates and simplifies a user's job and therefore increases his or her productivity.

+Intelligent agents provide an elegant solution to the problem of integrating heterogeneous forms of information and incompatible applications for document management and dispatching [1, 4].
+Related research has proved that they can be used as a means towards the automation of various tasks that are performed in an office (e.g., management of electronic mail [3] and electronic news [7], scheduling of meetings [2], database and library management, etc.) and in the field of education [6].
+Furthermore, a significant part of related literature is concerned with the specification of protocols for communication between intelligent agents, as well as their implementation [9].

 One particular subproblem of electronic document management is that of content-based document filtering.
 A category of intelligent agents that is strongly related to this subproblem is that of filtering agents.
-Such agents filter information arriving in the form of electronic documents and present to the user only those that the user considers as interesting, while rejecting useless to the user information.
+Such agents filter information arriving in the form of electronic documents and present to the user only those that the user considers as interesting, while rejecting information that is useless for the user.
 Filtering agents usually co-operate with knowledge bases that contain the user's filtering criteria.
-The intelligence of filtering agents is characterized by the fact that users do not need to explicitly specify the filtering criteria.
-During a training period, a filtering agent automatically learns the filtering criteria of a particular user under his indirect guidance.
+Their intelligence makes the explicit specification of these criteria unnecessary.
+During a training period, a filtering agent automatically learns the filtering criteria of a particular user under his or her indirect guidance.
 Given the rapidly increasing quantity of information that is circulated in electronic form, as well as the increasingly specialized content, filtering agents are becoming an extremely useful tool for efficient access to sources of information.
-In this chapter we suggest a model for content-based electronic document filtering that is based on a multi-agent system.